The Face: Tailored Aesthetic Medicine to Prevent, Correct, and Enhance

 Dilated Pores and Lack of Skin Clarity

-Dilated pores are often linked to genetic predisposition (which we cannot control!), thicker skin, excessive sebum, or a deterioration in skin quality.
-They can give the face an irregular, less luminous, and less smooth appearance.
+Dilated pores are often linked to genetic predisposition (which is beyond our control!), thicker skin, excessive sebum production, or a deterioration in skin quality.
+They can create an uneven, less luminous, and less smooth appearance on the face.

-Depending on the situation, several approaches can be considered: peeling, laser, medical-aesthetic treatments, hydradermabrasion, or skin-renewing treatments.
-The goal is to refine the skin texture, enhance surface quality, and restore a fresher, clearer, and more uniform appearance to the face.
+Depending on the situation, several approaches may be considered: peeling, laser, medical-aesthetic treatments, hydradermabrasion, or skin resurfacing treatments.
+The aim is to refine skin texture, improve surface quality, and restore a fresher, clearer, and more uniform appearance to the face.

-The principle of pore treatment is to exfoliate (abrade) the skin to rejuvenate it.
+The principle of pore treatment is to exfoliate (abrade) the skin to renew it.

-Lasers generally require 1 or 2 sessions per year, but with more significant aftereffects compared to gentler methods.
+Lasers generally require 1 or 2 sessions per year but with more significant aftereffects than gentle methods.

-The perfect skin, the Jet Peel and Hydrafacial are very pleasant and effective.
-It is advisable to schedule 5 sessions at the rate of one session every 2 weeks, followed by a maintenance session every 1 to 2 months.
+The perfect skin, the Jet Peel and hydrafacial are very pleasant and effective.
+It is recommended to schedule 5 sessions, with one session every 2 weeks, followed by a maintenance session every 1 to 2 months.

-The peels, a winter treatment, consist of inducing pore tightening through the application of trichloroacetic acid.
+The peels, a winter treatment, aim to induce a tightening of the pores through the application of trichloroacetic acid.

-For the Erbium Yag Juliet laser, please count on 1 to 2 sessions per year for optimal results.
+For the Erbium Yag Juliet laser, expect 1 to 2 sessions per year for optimal results.

-Regular maintenance is often key to sustainably preserving results.
+Regular treatment is often the key to maintaining results sustainably.

-Certain hyperpigmentations, particularly melasma, require careful, gradual, and expert management.
+Certain hyperpigmentations, particularly melasma, require careful, progressive, and expert management.

 They may be exacerbated by: